Understanding HFO-1234ze and HFA-152a: A Formulato...

 Frequently Asked Questions

-What compatibility testing is essential before committing to a propellant?
+What testing should be done before choosing a propellant?